leipoyanubloxAE/thingy52-mesh-provisioning-demo/README.md

 # Thingy Mesh Provisioning Demo v0.5
+### Adaptation for EVK-NINA-B11x
+This is a fork for thing52-mesh-provisioning-demo.
+It is meant to port the demo to EVK-NINA-B11x.

+The LED is slightly different:
+- Blink red several times: It's the OOB authentication, please type the number of blink to the app when asked.
+- Turn on or off solid Blue: Thingy in normal operation, light is turn off or on.

+Use SW2 button as the Thing:52 button.
+It can be used to switch on and off the LED.
+The node can be reset powering off and on the EVK (or pressing the reset button) while pressing SW2.

 ### Overview
 This is a quick guide on how to use the thingy52-mesh-provisioning-demo with the nRFMesh mobile app on iOS and Android.